genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     DETAILS.SYSTEM.PRODUCT[1].NAME = AUTH
     DETAILS.SYSTEM.PRODUCT[1].VERSION = 1.0.1.RELEASE

-If there is a problem, the server will return the standard error set with CODE/TEXT details and the error code `LOGIN_AUTH_NACK`.
+If there is a problem the server will return the standard error set with CODE/TEXT details and the error code `LOGIN_AUTH_NACK`.
 The following error codes can be provided:

 - `UNKNOWN_ACCOUNT` - User is unknown
 - `INCORRECT_CREDENTIALS` - User/password combination is invalid